GinoCubeddu/Worcester-Future-Week-Git-Talk/README.md

 ## A Note on Vim

 Throughout this workshop you will be working with `git` on the command line.
 Sometimes that involves using the editor known as `vim`.
-There are only three basic things you need to know about this program:
+There are a few basic things you need to know about this program:

 * When you enter vim press `i` on your keyboard to make it editable
 * To exit edit mode press `esc`
 * To exit vim and save your work type `:wq` while **NOT** in edit mode
 * Tp exit vim and **NOT** save your work type `:q!` while **NOT** in edit mode.

-Don't worry, you will only have to use this for a very small part.
+Don't worry, you will only have to use this for a very small part and I am here to help.

 ## Getting Started